sbapoorvaa/Library_Management_System/README.md

 # Library_Management_System
-This project is a Library Management System which automates library tasks with user and librarian roles.
-Users browse, borrow, read, rate books; librarians approve requests.
-Search by section, title, author for easy navigation.
+This project is a Library Management System (LMS) developed to automate and streamline library operations.
+It features two login roles: user and librarian, each with specific privileges.
+Users can browse, borrow, read books, and provide ratings and comments.
+Librarians, in addition to user privileges, can approve or revoke book requests.
+The system offers search filters based on section, title, and author for easy navigation.